reitzig/container-do/README.md

     nothing else.
  2. You need a certain suite of tools (at certain versions) to perform this task.
- 3. A container image exists for this suite.
+ 3. A compatible container image exists for this suite.

 ## Install